 So it’s not without some irony that July 1 marks the date when many U.S. states put their newly increased sales tax rates into effect — the same month when both France and the U.S. celebrate their independence.
 While a few percentage points increase hardly merits waging an all-out war against sales tax, revolutionizing the way you manage tax compliance is a worthy cause.

 Life lessons.
-They’re never ending.
-There’s the stuff that you’d [...]
+They’re never-ending.
+There’s the stuff that you’d like [...]

 Don’t undervalue transactional tax management in post-merger systems integration.
 Companies grow in vastly different ways; some focus on organic growth while others expand through strategic mergers or acquisitions.